RichardBray/Scales-A-Pangolin-Story/README.md

   playerHasLastPangolin: false // not yet implemented }
 ```
-- add sounds to platforms
+- fix stars on level one and level two
-- sound for returning pangolin to mother
+- fix bug with falling through levels
-- check percentages for stars
+- implement cage image
-- add glow to newly unlocked level
+- fix background colour on desert level when jumping too hight